CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 These cluster designations can overlap, in that some clusters may be several types at once.
 A cluster that is a federated cluster and primary cluster will perform the following functions:

 * As a federated cluster, push local cluster cost data from its local ETL build pipeline.
-* As a primary cluster, run the Aggregator to pull cluster data from storage and serve it via Kubecost APIs and the Kubecost frontend.
+* As a primary cluster, run the Aggregator to pull cluster data from storage and serve it via nOps APIs and the nOps frontend.

 ### Other components